BenAkor/MedicineFinder/README.md

-# Medicinefinder
+# Medicinefinder | Finding Prescription Medicine in Pharmacy
-Finding Prescription Medicine in Pharmacy
+Database for entering and finding prescription medicine and knowing which pharmacy has the medication for sale.